robksawyer/keystone-greeter/README.md

 ```

 ####Form Text
-Change the default form text values to match your model
+Change the default form labels to match your model
 ```javascript
 greeter.set('username text','This is the login input and first register input'), greeter.set('password text','Password'),